A potelyt.com – Photography & Imaging Resources

 Travel and landscape photographers will find it useful that the 6D Mark II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the 6D Mark II and the S1 are recent models that are part of the current product line-up.
-The 6D Mark II replaced the earlier Canon 6D, while the S1 does not have a direct predecessor.
+The 6D Mark II is a recent model that features in the current product line-up of Canon.
+In contrast, the S1 has been discontinued (but can be found pre-owned on ebay).
+As a replacement in the same line of cameras, the S1 was succeeded by the Panasonic S1 II.
 Further information on the features and operation of the 6D Mark II and S1 can be found, respectively, in the Canon 6D Mark II Manual (free pdf) or the online Panasonic S1 Manual.

 Review summary